aetperf/aetperf.github.io/_posts/2023-04-04-TPC-H-benchmark-of-Hyper-and-DuckDB-on-Windows-and-Linux-OS.md

 ### Parquet files

 The Parquet attachment process is chosen in a way that the data is not scanned, being almost instantaneous.

+- Hyper

 The Parquet files are attached to the Hyper process as temporary external tables:

 ```sql
 CREATE TEMPORARY EXTERNAL TABLE region FOR 'path-to/table.parquet'
 ```

+- DuckDB

 The Parquet files are attached to DuckDB as views: